Contact Us | info@foundation.builders

 Hire your first employee

-Depending on the type of business you have, you may need staff from day one It’s important to stay focused on not trying to do everything yourself.
-When all you are focused on is the running your business, this takes you away from growing the business.
+Depending on your business type, you may need staff from day one.
+It's essential to stay focused and not try to do everything yourself.
+When all you are focused on is running your business, this takes you away from growing the business.

 Module 10